Hexaplex trunculus: As ancient dye

-The purple dye originated in Phoenician colonies.
-The Phoenician port cities on the coast of current-day Lebanon, exported the dye across the Mediterranean.
+The oldest known purple textiles were discovered in Syria, dating back to the early second millennium BCE.
+Among these findings are textiles from a burial site at Chagar Bazar, which date back to the 18th to 16th centuries BCE, as well as samples of preserved textiles found in gypsum at the Royal Palace of Qatna.

-The ancient method for mass-producing blue dye from Hexaplex trunculus has not been successfully reproduced; only today, with stronger, and therefore a less amount of reduction agents, which are more transparent, can we break the original purplish hue molecule and degraded by introducing it to UV sun rays, and as a result get a mere blue color, only.
-Therefore, archeologists have confirmed Hexaplex trunculus as the species used to create the purple-blue dye; large numbers of shells were recovered from inside ancient live-storage chambers that were used for harvesting.
-Apparently, 10- to 12,000 shells yielded only one gram of dye.
+The ancient method for mass-producing blue dye from Hexaplex trunculus has not been successfully reproduced.
+Today, with stronger reduction agents that are more transparent, it is possible to break the original purplish hue of the molecule and degrade it by exposing it to UV sun rays, resulting in a bluer colour.
+Therefore, archeologists have confirmed that "Hexaplex trunculus" is the species used to create the purple-blue dye; large numbers of shells were recovered from inside ancient live-storage chambers used for harvesting.
+Apparently, 10 to 12,000 shells yielded only one gram of dye.
 Because of this, the dye was highly prized.
-Also known as Royal Purple, it was prohibitively expensive and was only used by the highest ranking aristocracy.
+Also known as "royal purple", it was prohibitively expensive and was only used by the highest-ranking aristocracy.

-A similar dye, Tyrian purple, which is purple-red in color, was made from a related species of marine snail, Murex brandaris.
+A similar dye, Tyrian purple, which is purple-red in color, was made from a related species of marine snail, Bolinus brandaris.
 This dye (alternatively known as imperial purple, see purple) was also prohibitively expensive.